CmrCrabs/NEA/paperwork.typ

 \/\/ will include frustum culling, gpu instancing & LOD scaling based on distance to camera

 === #text(14pt, [The IFFT (Unfinished)])
+Everything in this section is subject to significant change, I am opting not to work on this now so I can begin implementation faster
 ==== Cooley-Tukey Fast Fourier Transform (FFT) (Unfinished) @Code-Motion @JTessendorf @Jump-Trajectory The Cooley-Tukey FFT is a common implementation of the FFT algorithm used for fast calculation of the DFT.
 The direct DFT is computed in $O(N^2)$ time whilst the FFT is computed in $O(N log N)$.
 This is a significant improvement as we are dealing with $M$ (and $N$) in the millions.
   $ "complex, will write up after learning roots of unity & partial derivatives" $